san985tos/OCP-CNV/short-version/2_Deploy-workloads/README.md

   ![This is an image](images/3.png)

-- Select the following options and then click next:
+- Select the following options and then click on "Customize Virtual Machine":

   - Boot Source type: Import via URL (creates PVC)
   - Import URL: http://192.168.123.100:81/rhel8-kvm.img